evanvolgas/reflectedintelligence/_posts/2025-05-07-context-you-keep.md

 description: "How the latest advances in AI memory systems and reflection capabilities are transforming artificial intelligence from stateless responders to autonomous, continuously learning systems."
 ---

 Modern AI models like Claude and GPT-4 face a curious paradox - they're incredibly clever, yet surprisingly forgetful.
-Unlike humans who build layered memories over a lifetime, today's AI systems have no true long-term memory of past interactions.
+As we explored in our [article on reflected intelligence](/2025/04/23/reflected-intelligence-when-ai-holds-up-the-mirror/), these systems mirror our intelligence back at us, but unlike humans who build layered memories over a lifetime, today's AI systems have no true long-term memory of past interactions.
 They exist entirely in the "now," only able to "remember" what fits inside their short-term working memory—their context window.

 ## The Mental Whiteboard Problem